-The BioImage Archive stores and distributes biological images that are useful to life-science researchers.
-Its development will provide data archiving services to the broader bioimaging database community.
-This includes added-value bioimaging data resources such as EMPIAR, Cell-IDR and Tissue-IDR.
+The BioImage Archive (BIA) stores and distributes biological images that are useful to life sciences researchers.
+It also provides data archiving services to the broader bioimaging database community including added-value bioimaging data resources such as EMPIAR, Cell-IDR and Tissue-IDR.

-The ongoing development will be enabled by capital investment from the UKRI Strategic Priorities Fund and operational costs supported by EMBL member state funding.
+Ongoing development is enabled by capital investment from the UKRI Strategic Priorities Fund and operational costs supported by EMBL member state funding.